What Is the Relationship Between Hanukkah and Christmas?

 Their story is a true representation of the principle of multiplication

-The similarities listed below are some of the beautiful benefits Believers can tap into when celebrating Hanukkah and Christmas.
+The similarities listed below are some of the beautiful benefits you can tap into when celebrating Hanukkah and Christmas.

 The History of Christmas

-During the long nights and cold weather, pagans (those outside the Hebrew faith) wanted hope.
+During the longer nights and cold weather, pagans (those outside the Hebrew faith) wanted hope.
 They discovered celebrating in anticipation of the longer, warmer days to come provided some relief.

 How Yuletide Became Connected to Christmas…

 Yule is a festival that celebrates the winter solstice.
-Yule’s roots are in Germanic and Scandinavian culture and were observed before the birth of Christ.
+Yule’s roots are in the Germanic and Scandinavian cultures and were observed before Christ’s birth.

-As Christianity spread among the nations, it reached a number of Gentile nations that already had deeply ingrained traditions within their culture.
+As Christianity spread among the nations, it reached many Gentile nations that already had deeply ingrained traditions within their culture.
 They did not want to let some of these traditions go, so they became associated with Christmas.
 Yule was one of these traditions.

 How Saturn and Mithra Became Connected to Christmas…